sav-che/TL-2/Authors/Godet, Charles Henri {std. Godet} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 251](https://www.biodiversitylibrary.org/item/103832#page/263/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 251](https://www.biodiversitylibrary.org/page/33258729) of TL-2 Suppl.
 VIII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Godet, Charles Henri {std.
 Godet}|first entry]] for this author

 ### Author

 \* Godet, Charles Henri (1797-1879), Swiss botanist, born 16 Sep 1797 in Neuchâtel, studied in Neuchâtel and Zurich, instructor in Russia 1822-1829 ("Précepteur des enfants du comte Orlowski"), accompanied Christian von Steven to the Caucasus where they collected plants and insects 1828, sojourned in Paris where he met G. Cuvier, P.A.
-Latreille and A. von Humboldt, returned to Switzerland 1834, served as school inspector 1839-1848 and librarian in Neuchâtel 1859-1876, died 16 Dec 1879 in Neuchâtel. (*Godet*).
+Latreille and A. von Humboldt, returned to Switzerland 1834, served as school inspector 1839-1848 and librarian in Neuchâtel 1859-1876, died 16 Dec 1879 in Neuchâtel.
+**Abbreviated name**: *Godet*

 #### Herbarium and types